rabbitmq/rabbitmq-website/site/feature-flags.md

 ### <a id="implementation-for-developers" class="anchor" href="#implementation-for-developers">From a Developer Point of View</a>

-When working on a plugin or a RabbitMQ core contribution, feature flags should be used to made the new version of the code compatible with older versions of RabbitMQ.
+When working on a plugin or a RabbitMQ core contribution, feature flags should be used to make the new version of the code compatible with older versions of RabbitMQ.

 #### When to Use a Feature Flag